*Disclosure: some links may contain affiliate links. For more information on what this means, visit my disclosure page.

 - they don’t learn to love veggies on their own

 All in all, it’s really up to you, what you choose to do for your kids; you can certainly use the recipes above whether you want to hide veggies in your kids meals or not.
-It’s going to depend a lot on you and your child.
+It’s going to depend a lot on you and your child and how they’re prepared.

 If your child is little still, like 5 and under, and they ‘don’t like’ veggies because someone else said they don’t like veggies, then hiding them in other foods, at first, may be beneficial.
 Then, just make sure to explain to them how yummy those veggies actually are, and that they already eat them, they just don’t notice.